chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose.md

 ## What does this plugin do?

 *Cellpose-napari* utilizes a generalist algorithm for cell and nucleus segmentation.
-It allows you to perform segmentation of cell bodies, membranes and nuclei from microscopy images.
+It allows you to perform segmentation workflows on **cell bodies**, **membranes** and **nuclei** from microscopy images.
 It also has deep-learning built-in, allowing it to segment many types of cells without requiring parameter adjustments, new training data or further model retraining.
 Because of its versatility, it supports a wide variety of microscopy modalities and fluorescent markers.

 ## Supporting materials